Rückgang der Zahl der offenen Stellen im Lohnverhältnis

-Statbel, the Belgian statistical office, publishes today the number of job vacancies in Belgian enterprises in the 2nd quarter 2024.
-The job vacancy rate – the number of job vacancies compared to the total number of jobs in the enterprise – decreases primarily in the sectors “Accommodation and food service activities” and “Real estate activities”, while it increases mainly in the sectors “Construction” and “Transportation and storage”.
-The job vacancy rate becomes the highest in the sector “Construction”.
+Statbel, the Belgian statistical office, publishes today the number of job vacancies in Belgian enterprises in the 4th quarter of 2024.
+The job vacancy rate – the number of job vacancies compared to the total number of jobs in the enterprise – decreases primarily in the sectors “Real estate activities” and “Information and communication”, while it increases mainly in “Other service activities”.
+The job vacancy rate remains the highest in the construction sector.

-The job vacancy rate – the number of job vacancies compared to the total number of jobs in the enterprise – has also decreased from 4.40% to 4.35%.
+The job vacancy rate – the number of job vacancies compared to the total number of jobs in the enterprise – has also decreased from 4.21% to 4.12%.
+The average job vacancy rate for the year 2024 stands at 4.27%.

 Type of enterprises and type of jobs